meshery/meshery-operator/README.md

 ## Join the service mesh community!

 <a name="contributing"></a><a name="community"></a>
-Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit">Meshery Contributors Welcome Guide</a> for a tour of resources available to you and jump into our <a href="http://slack.layer5.io">Slack</a>!
+Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit">Layer5 Contributor Welcome Guide</a> for a tour of resources available to you and jump into our <a href="http://slack.layer5.io">Slack</a>!

 <a href="https://meshery.io/community"><img alt="Layer5 Service Mesh Community" src="img/readme/community.svg" style="margin-left:10px;padding-top:5px;" width="110px" align="right" /></a>